laurci/kubernate/docs/index.md

 Checkout the [getting started guide](/getting-started) for a quick intro in how Kubernate works.

 The official package is available on [NPM](https://npmjs.org/kubernate) but also on [GitHub packages](https://github.com/laurci/kubernate/packages/963222).
+Make sure to read about the versioning policy before you start using Kubernate [here](/versioning.html).

 ## Helm sucks!
 We can all agree, right?